Robert J. Hartman

 The Routledge Handbook of the Philosophy and Psychology of Luck (2019)

-EMail for a copy / PUBLISHER WEBSITE
+DOWNLOAD (Preprint) / PUBLISHER WEBSITE

 Constitutive Moral Luck and Strawson’s Argument for the Impossibility of Moral Responsibility